redhat-na-ssa/flyingthings/docs/WORKSHOP.md

 - First, let's click on `minio-console`.
 You can login with username and password of `minioadmin`

-![alt text](images/minio-flyingthings.png "Minio Bucket") We'll revisit this when we're ready for re-training.
+![alt text](images/minio-flyingthings.png "Minio Bucket") We'll revisit this when we're ready for re-training, but for now leave this tab open.

 We’ll come back to LabelStudio later, but let’s take a look at model-yolo which we deployed earlier.
 This is useful as a baseline for what yolo can do out of the box and it’s a good introduction for the SWAGGER interface.
 After clicking on its route you should see the swagger interface.